Flexible Wire Rope Safety Barriers

 News reports at the time suggested the wire rope barriers presented a similar danger to other motorcyclists.
-On reading the following coroner's report about Daniel's death it was found that speed was a major factor.
-It was calculated Daniel was travelling between 148– 190km/h when he left the road, which resulted in an impact speed the equivalent of jumping off a 13-storey building.
+However, the coroner's report found that speed was a major factor.
+It was calculated the rider was travelling between 148–190 km/h when he left the road, which resulted in an impact speed the equivalent of jumping off a 13-storey building.

 "The term 'cheese cutter' refers to the performance of roadside barriers made of cable wire rope or high tension wire held by posts.
-The idea of the 'cheese cutter' effect is a 'myth'.
+The idea of the 'cheese cutter' effect is a 'myth.'
 It appears that group of misinformed motorcyclists perceive these types of roadside barriers as a hazard providing less safety than other barrier systems such as concrete or guardrail systems.

 "There is no evidence to date anywhere in the world of motorcycle riders travelling at or below the posted speed limit, and who has crashed into a wire rope barrier, being cut by the wire rope in a manner similar to how cheese is cut with wire…"

-In Sweden, a survey of more than 600 km of flexible barriers on their roads had no record of motorcycles being 'sliced' by the barriers.
-Instead they have seen a 40–50% reduction in risk for motorcyclists being killed since introducing wire rope safety barriers.
-That being said, flexible barriers are not the barrier of choice for routes used heavily by motorcyclists or on tight curves; those without exposed posts such as Steel W-beam attached with motorcycle rub rail are the preference, but these offer less protection than flexible barriers to vehicles and their occupants.
+In Sweden, a survey of more than 600km of flexible barriers on their roads had no record of motorcycles being 'sliced' by the barriers.
+Instead, they have seen a 40–50% reduction in risk for motorcyclists being killed since introducing wire rope safety barriers.
+However, flexible barriers are not the barrier of choice for routes with higher motorcycle risks or on tight curves - those without exposed posts such as Steel W-beam attached with motorcycle rub rail are the preference, but these offer less protection than flexible barriers to vehicles and their occupants.